christos dot tsigkanos at tuwien dot ac dot at

 PGP pubkey fingerprint 1FCC F879 5E17 9CD8 1824 AD48 27D5 79F2 0593 E2E6

-Distributed Systems Group, TU Vienna Argentinierstrasse 8 A-1040 Vienna, Austria
+Distributed Systems Group Technische Universität Wien, Austria Argentinierstrasse 8 A-1040 Vienna, Austria

-Computing and communication capabilities are increasingly being embedded into physical spaces blurring the boundary between computational and physical worlds; typically, this is the case in modern cyber-physical systems like smart buildings or smart cities.
+Computing and communication capabilities are increasingly being embedded into physical spaces blurring the boundary between computational and physical worlds; typically, this is the case in modern cyber-physical or internet-of-things systems.
 Conceptually, such composite environments can be abstracted into a topological model where computational and physical entities are connected in a graph structure, yielding a cyber-physical space.
 Like any other software-intensive system, such a space is highly dynamic and typically undergoes continuous change - it is evolving.
 This brings a manifold of challenges as dynamics may affect e.g. safety, security, or reliability requirements.
 Modelling space and its dynamics as well as supporting formal reasoning about various properties of an evolving space, is a crucial prerequisite for engineering dependable space-intensive systems, e.g. to assure requirements satisfaction or to trigger correct adaptation.

-I am a university assistant at the Distibuted Systems Group at TU Vienna headed by prof. Schahram Dustdar.
-Previously, I was a post-doctoral researcher at Politecnico di Milano, where I received (2017) my PhD defending a thesis entitled "Modelling and Verification of Evolving Cyber-Physical Spaces".
+I am university assistant at the Distibuted Systems Group at TU Wien headed by prof. Schahram Dustdar.
+Previously, I was post-doctoral researcher at Politecnico di Milano, where I received (2017) my PhD defending a thesis entitled "Modelling and Verification of Evolving Cyber-Physical Spaces".
 My advisor was prof. Carlo Ghezzi.

 Find me at

-Christos Tsigkanos, Nianyu Li, Zhi Jin, Zhenjiang Hu and Carlo Ghezzi
+Nianyu Li, Christos Tsigkanos, Zhi Jin, Schahram Dustdar, Zhenjiang Hu and Carlo Ghezzi

 Modeling and Verification of Evolving Cyber-Physical Spaces